allanlasser/writenow/readme.md

 ## Specification

-A **group** is a collection of members and a collection of prompts.
+A **group** is a collection of authors and a collection of prompts.
 Every group has a corresponding email address.

-Writers can join groups by entering their email and a screen name.
+An **author** can join any group by entering their email and a name.
+The email is kept private and only used by the system.
-The screen name is used when identifying authorship of individual responses.
+The name is used to identify authorship of an individual response within a group.

 A **prompt** is created by sending an email to the group's email address.
 If the sender is a member of the group, then the prompt is sent out to all members of the group.